iankit123/Hero_meeting/EDGE_TTS_SETUP.md

 ### 4. Usage in Meeting
 1. Join a meeting
 2. Go to TTS Settings in the sidebar
-3. Select "Edge TTS" from the dropdown
+3. Select "Edge TTS" from the dropdown (available locally)
 4. Start speaking - Hero will respond with Edge TTS
+5. **Note**: Edge TTS automatically falls back to Google TTS on Netlify deployment

 ## Technical Implementation